TimeForLime/mcnulty-five/Database_Commands.md

 disown it so that it won't be closed when you close your shell (disown -h %jobid) resume the job in the background (bg %jobid)

+- Approximate # of Rows
+	SELECT reltuples AS approximate_row_count FROM pg_class WHERE relname = 'tbl';

 - Largest database size

 	SELECT d.datname AS Name,  pg_catalog.pg_get_userbyid(d.datdba) AS Owner,